phael007/Mapping-and-Sentiment-Analysis-of-Geospatial-Data/README.md

-In this task I shall use the dataset, Total Greenhouse Gas Emission dataset obtained from the World Bank.
+In this task I used the dataset, Total Greenhouse Gas Emission dataset obtained from the World Bank.

-I use a Python-based visualisation tool (such as GeoPandas) to plot a set of choropleth maps representing the world
+I used a Python-based visualisation tool (such as GeoPandas) to plot a set of choropleth maps representing the world

 greenhouse gas emission for the years 2000 and 2010 respectively.
-In this Jupyter notebook (.ipynb), the following operations would be performed:
+In this Jupyter notebook (.ipynb), the following operations was performed:

 1. import Libraries
 2. import the datasets using Python library